pipeline-v2-eligibility/backend-starter-2025/README.md

 ## How to Submit

-Your submission will be evaluated based on the code in your main branch or any pull requests raised against it.
+Your submission will be evaluated each time you push code to your main branch or raise a pull requests raised against it.
+You are free to push and PR as many times as you want.

 * **Complete `about.json`**: You **are REQUIRED** to fill in your personal details in the `about.json` file located in the root of your repository.
 This file is crucial for identifying your submission.